calmm-js/kefir.atom/README.md

 ```

 The `Items` component is given state named `items` that is supposed to refer to
-an array of objects with `id`s.
-From that array it then produces an unordered
+an array of objects.
+From that array it then produces an unordered list of
-list of `Item` components, passing them an `item` that corresponds to an element
+`Item` components, passing them an `item` that corresponds to an element of the
-of the `items` state array.
+`items` state array.

 ### Items in a cart